wix-incubator/wix-rest-docs/guides/API Query Language.md

 - `mode`: How to handle multiple words in the `expression`.
 Supported values: `AND`, `OR`.
 Default: `OR`.
 - `expression`: Free text to search for.
 - `fields`: Fields to search in.
 Use dot notation to specify json path.
 Default: All searchable fields.
 - `fuzzy`: [Fuzzy search](https://www.techtarget.com/whatis/definition/fuzzy-search), enabling search including typos, by a managed proximity algorithm.
-Default: FALSE.
+Default: `false`.

 ## The `timeZone` section (Search object only)
 UTC offset or IANA time zone.
 Valid values are ISO 8601 UTC offsets, such as `+02:00` or `-06:00`, and IANA time zone IDs, such as `Europe/Rome`.